Brianconn71/ms1-project/README.md

 ### Project Description <a name="description"></a>

-This project was undertaken based on some personal inspiration I had based on the fact that a lot of musicians websites are quite clunky, hard to manouver and there is always a sense that there is too much going on.
+This project was undertaken based on some personal inspiration I had based on the fact that a lot of musician's websites are quite clunky, hard to manouver and there is always a sense that there is too much going on.
 I wanted to implement a minimalist style that appeals to new fans and old fans.
 I wanted fans and others to be able to get a feel for the bands personality in the website and
-I wanted the imagery and colors to reflect a "smoky" indie rock type band.
-I wanted to make it easy for fans to get in touch with the band and I wanted it to be easy for an event organiser looking for a band to be able to contact Manson avenue.
+I wanted the imagery and colours to reflect a "smoky" indie rock type band.
+I wanted to make it easy for fans to get in touch with the band and I wanted it to be easy for an event organiser looking for a band to be able to contact Manson Avenue.

-The main Nav bar at the top of the page will be fixed and should stay at the top of the page as a user scrolls so to make for much easier navigation.
-I wanted to adhere to consistency so I had a main header image across all pages with a carosel of pictures from the band on the about us page.
-The footer remains consistent throught the website.
+The main Navigation bar at the top of the page will be fixed and should stay at the top of the page as a user scrolls so to make for much easier navigation.
+I wanted to adhere to consistency so I had a main header image across all pages with a carousel of pictures from the band on the About Us page.
+The footer remains consistent throughout the website.

 ## Strategy <a name="strategy"></a>